MathewKJ2048/garden/README.md

 ## To Do:

+- oil

+- weeds
+- flowers
-- flammable plants
+- trees
-- implement sinking without loss of volume